eisengrind/docker-altv-server/README.md

 docker build . -f ./dotnet.Dockerfile --build-arg BUILD=$build --build-arg BRANCH=$branch -t eisengrind/altv-server:$build-dotnet
 ```

+## Using custom vehicle data

+To use custom vehicle data, you can mount a volume to the directory `/opt/altv/data/`.
+By using the volume you can then overwrite the `vehmodels.bin` and `vehmods.bin` files.

 ## Usage with a custom Dockerfile

 Most of the time if you are using containers, especially images, correctly, you will create a customized Docker image.
 For example by adding resources to a container which will represent a current version of your files.